 – About a tablespoon of baking soda

-So, mix all the ingredients very well and start using it immediately.
-This mixture is not for storing, it doesn’t keep well.
+Mix all the ingredients very well and start using it immediately.
+This mixture is not for storing.
 Moreover, you need to understand how this mixture will work.
-The liquid soap helps the mixture stick to the leaves and stems of your plant, so be careful not to use too harsh a soap.
+The liquid soap helps the mixture stick to the leaves and stems of the plant, so be careful not to use a high concentrated soap.

 However, there are some gardeners that may encounter the problem of burning the leaves of their plants with this spray.
 Don’t worry, here are my tips to avoid burning the leaves when you’re trying to get rid of powdery mildew:

-– Do not apply the mixture on plants exposed to full sun.
+– Do not apply the mixture on plants exposed to direct sunlight.

 – Water your plants a few days before application.

-– Test the mixture on a small section of your plant before you spray the entire plant.
+– Test the mixture on a small section of your plant before spraying the entire plant.

 I’ve also heard gardeners recommend adding horticultural oil to this mixture because the oil will stick to the leaves and suffocate the fungus.
-Thus, consider testing it out, go ahead and let me know in the comments if this works for you!
+Consider testing it out, so go ahead and let me know in the comments if this works for you!